AlterMannomann/SQL/README.md

 The tick outside is different from the tick inside.
 Everything inside will only notice a change, when the tick has changed.
 How long the outside tick ever has taken, is not relevant for the inside, because inside it will look the same, whenever time tick dependent space point or foam action happens.

 ## Dimension n = 0
-In this dimension we place the seed for the universe.
+In this dimension I place the seed for the universe.
 It can hold one object and attributes of this object, which are irrelevant to the rest of the simulated universe.
 Therefore the seed is never taken into account on calculating the energy level of the universe.
 Only dimensions n > 0 have to be equilibrated, if there exist childs of the seed.

 ## Subtree structure
 Any point can have any number of subtrees.
 The limitation lies on position and available ressources.
 If a higher dimension has already used the position, the subtree can